 She has received several grants and fellowships and participated in a residency at MoMA PS1 (2004).
 Her film The Making of Americans received the Award for Best Experimental Short, Cinema Paradise, Hawaii (2004).
 She is currently a visiting fellow at the Art Gallery of York University, Toronto and was previously a visiting fellow at Brooklyn College, New York (2013) and Academia Internacional de Cinema (AIC), São Paulo (2008).

-Born in Frankfurt, Tripp currently lives in New York and works between New York and Toronto.
+Tripp currently lives in Paris, New York and Toronto.

 Sharjah Biennial 14